 Reverse Health Insurance Coverage

-The basic idea of insurance is that you pay a premium to an insurance company who agrees to cover you for a low probability large loss.
+The basic idea of insurance is that you pay a premium to an insurance company that agrees to cover you for a low probability large loss.
 For example, you might pay $500 per year for house insurance, and the insurance company agrees to rebuild your house if it burns down.
 For some reason, typical health insurance plans have this basic idea of insurance backwards.

 Sun Life’s basic plan has fairly low yearly dollar limits: